aldex32/serverless-workshop/README.md

 # deploy functions
 yarn deploy:functions
 ```

+After `infra` stack has been deployed you should have received an email `AWS Notification - Subscription Confirmation`,
+then you should confirm the subscription in order to receive email notifications.

 Before starting to consume the APIs, you must store `finance-app` client secrets in the secrets manager
 with name `${self:provider.stage}-finance-app-client-secrets` and containing this structure: